Section 141 – Bharatiya Nagarik Suraksha Sanhita(BNSS) – Imprisonment In Default Of Security.

 (7) Imprisonment for failure to give security for keeping the peace shall be simple.

-(8) Imprisonment for failure to give security for good behavior shall, where the proceedings have been taken under section 127, be simple, and, where the proceedings have been taken under section 128 or section 129, be rigorous or simple as the Court or Magistrate in each case directs.
+(8) Imprisonment for failure to give security for good behavior.
+It shall, where the proceedings have been taken under section 127, be simple.
+Where the proceedings have been taken under section 128 or section 129, be rigorous.
+Additionally, it can be simple as the Court or Magistrate in each case directs.

-This section deals with the consequences of failing to provide security for maintaining peace as ordered by a Magistrate under Section 136 of the BNSS.
+This section deals with the consequences of failing to provide security.
+Specifically, it is for maintaining peace as ordered by a Magistrate under Section 136 of the BNSS.
 It outlines the procedures for imprisonment and detention if an individual fails to furnish the required security.

 Illustration:

-• A person is ordered by a Magistrate to provide security for maintaining peace for a period of one year under Section 136 of the BNSS.
+• A person is ordered by a Magistrate to provide security for maintaining peace.
+It is for a period of one year under Section 136 of the BNSS.

 • The person fails to provide the security within the stipulated time.

-• According to Section 136(1)(a), the Magistrate will commit the person to prison until the period of security expires or until they provide the security.
+• According to Section 136(1)(a), the Magistrate will commit the person to prison.
+This is until the period of security expires or until they provide the security.

 • Q: What happens if a person, after providing security, breaches the bond?